 However, all was not well within the church at Pergamum.
 There were two groups within the church there who held to teachings that were contrary to the gospel message that the church was founded on.
 One of these groups is identified with Balaam.
 He was an Old Testament opponent of Israel during their approach to the promised land.
-And the second group is simply identified as the Nicolaitans, sometimes associated with the Deacon Nicolas, but really unknown.
-One of these groups is accused of advocating immorality and the other simply charged with false teachings.
+And the second group is simply identified as the Nicolaitans, sometimes associated with a deacon named Nicolas, but really unknown.
+One of these groups is accused of advocating immorality, and the other is simply charged with false teachings.

 The Church and Its Culture